What are the different types of roles for Page managers and who should be assigned which role?

 As a Facebook Page owner, it’s important to maintain complete control of your Page and to limit who else has access.
 However, businesses can certainly benefit from having multiple people perform different duties to maintain and update the Page regularly.

 Social media has become an integral component to a successful business.
 Axia Public Relations has the experience and tools to help businesses engage their customers effectively through social media.
-Learn more about how Axia can help you increase your productivity and profitability by downloading their free e-book The Essential Social Media Management Guide or by contacting us today.
+Learn more about how Axia can help you increase your productivity and profitability by downloading their e-book The Essential Social Media Management Guide or by contacting us today.

 Featured image credit: <a href="http://www.123rf.com/#